ADorigi/scratch/docs/digital-ocean.md

 ## Step 5: Deploying the Ingress

-Create a kubernetes manifest `cert-manager-issuer.yaml` to define a certificate issuer resource.
+Create a kubernetes manifest `ingress.yaml` to define an ingress.
 Make sure to replace `<your-custom-domain>` with your domain.

 ```
 # cert-manager-issuer.yaml